 Shell has also been guilty of more than one oil spill.
 These incidents cause substantial environmental damage, harm people and animals, and wreak havoc on local economies.

-Injured Maritime Workers
+Injured Maritime and Offshore Workers

 In such a dangerous industry, many types of accidents may injure or kill maritime workers.
 Shell has been responsible for several accidents, of which the above are just a few examples.